puar-playground/AsMac/README.md

 ```
 ./CppAlign/align ./data/training_seq.fa 0
 ```
 This alignment process using the NW algorithm might cost more than 1 day.
-The demo code use the finished result: training_dist_prepared.txt
+The demo code uses the finished result: training_dist_prepared.txt

 ## 2. Python virtualenv preparation (optional)
 The algorithm demo is written in `Python 3.7`.
 If a python environment has not been setup yet, please follow these steps to create a virtual environment.<br />